driis/dr.BmwData/docs/ARCHITECTURE.md

 **Token Management:**
 - Stores access token and refresh token internally after successful authentication
 - Automatically refreshes expired tokens using the refresh token
-- Supports configured refresh token from `BmwOptions.RefreshToken`
+- Persists refresh tokens via `IRefreshTokenStore` for reuse across application restarts

 **Properties:**
+- `RequiresInteractiveFlow` (obsolete): Synchronous check - use `RequiresInteractiveFlowAsync()` instead

+**Methods:**
-- `RequiresInteractiveFlow`: Checks if interactive device flow is needed
+- `RequiresInteractiveFlowAsync()`: Checks if interactive device flow is needed
   - Returns `true` if no valid access token exists and no refresh token is available
-  - Returns `false` if token can be obtained automatically (via cache or refresh)
+  - Returns `false` if token can be obtained automatically (via cache, options, or store)

-**Methods:**
+  - Loads refresh token from `IRefreshTokenStore` if configured

 - `GetAccessTokenAsync()`: Gets a valid access token
   - Returns cached token if not expired
+  - Loads refresh token from store if not already loaded
   - Uses refresh token to obtain new access token if expired
+  - Saves new refresh token to store after refresh
-  - Throws `InvalidOperationException` if no token and no refresh token configured
+  - Throws `InvalidOperationException` if no token and no refresh token available

 - `InitiateDeviceFlowAsync(string scope)`: Starts the interactive authentication flow
   - Validates that `ClientId` is configured (throws `InvalidOperationException` if missing)